nlesc-nano/MLFF_QD/README.md

 # MLFF_QD
 Machine Learning Force Fields for Quantum Dots platform.

+## Installation
+Some packages are required to be installed before starting using our MLFF_QD platform.

-## Installation for the preprocessing
+## Installation for the preprocessing tools
 Some packages are requiered for running the preprocessing.
 Below we explain what is requiered and how to install it:

 ### Install PLAMS